 Breast Augmentation in Toronto

 Caring about your appearance extends beyond vanity.
 For many women, self-image is central to quality of life, social interaction and self-esteem.
 Royal College-certified plastic surgeon Dr. Marc DuPéré began specializing in breast enhancement surgery back in 2001.
-He has now become one of the most sought-after plastic surgeons for breast augmentation with implants in Toronto.
+He has now become one of the most sought-after plastic surgeons for breast augmentation with implants and fat transfer breast augmentation in Toronto.

 How Can Breast Augmentation Help?

 Breasts come in several shapes and sizes, and every woman has a different concept of her ideal breasts.
 Dr. DuPéré’s Toronto breast augmentation patients select their breast implants with the help of the newest sizers on the market.
-He creates natural-looking, proportional breasts with:
+He recommends that patients bring a sports bra that will fit the size of breasts they desire so they can view sizers while looking in a mirror.
+Dr. DuPéré creates natural-looking, proportional breasts with:

 - A natural teardrop shape